OpenNews/srccon/scholarships.md

 Whether you&rsquo;re a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code, we want to help you attend SRCCON.

 You do not have to fill out a separate application to apply.
-Scholarship questions will be part of our call for participation form, which will be open April 10-24.
+You can apply for a scholarship on [our call for participation form](/participation/form/), which closes for scholarship applications on April 24.

 ## What We&rsquo;re Offering
 A ticket to SRCCON and $500 for you to use toward the cost of travel to the event.
 (For scholarship recipients who live in the Minneapolis area, we offer a SRCCON ticket without the additional travel funding.)